+contract or the disposition or execution of any such order or contract, or in regard to any act of agency performed with respect to such order or contract for such person" The CEA's predecessor statute, the Grain Futures Act of 1922, prohibited manipulation but not fraud.
+See Horn v.
+Ray E. Friedman & Co., 776 F.2d 777 (8th Cir.
+1985) (elements of fraud action under CEA section 4b are derived from common law and include a false representation of material fact with knowledge of falsity, made with intent to induce reliance, resulting in damage from justifiable reliance).

-485 Prohibition on the Employment, or Attempted Employment, of Manipulative and Deceptive Devices and Prohibition on Price Manipulation, 76 Fed.
+- 51 Compare section 6(c)(l) of the CEA, 7 U.S.C. § 9, with section 222 of EPAct 2005, codified at 16 U.S.C. § 824v. - Prohibition on the Employment, or Attempted Employment, of Manipulative and Deceptive Devices and Prohibition on Price Manipulation, 76 Fed.
 Reg.
 41,398, 41,399 (July 14, 2011) (effective Aug.
-15, 2011) (codified at 17 C.F.R. § 180.1).

-$^{^{487}}$ Id. at 41,410.
+15, 2011) (codified at 17 C.F.R. § 180.1). - 53 Id. - 54 Id. at 41,410.
 "The Commission interprets the words 'in connection with' broadly, not technically or restrictively.
-Section 6(c)(1) and final Rule 180.1 reach all manipulative or deceptive conduct in connection with the purchase, sale, solicitation, execution, pendency, or termination of any swap."
-Id. at 41,405.
+Section 6(c)(l) and final Rule 180.1 reach all manipulative or deceptive conduct in connection with the purchase, sale, solicitation, execution, pendency, or termination of any swap."
+Id. at 41,405. - 55 JPMorgan, Comm.

-488 JPMorgan, Comm.
 Fut.
 L. Rep. (CCH) ¶ 32,838 at 73,952 (defining recklessness "as an act or omission that 'departs so far from the standards of ordinary care that it is very difficult to believe the actor was not aware of what he or she was doing."") (quoting Drexel Burnham Lambert Inc. v.
 CFTC, 850 F.2d 742, 748 (D.C.
 Cir.
 1988)).

-any commodity in interstate commerce, knowing, or acting in reckless disregard of the fact that such report is false, misleading or inaccurate.
+- (3) Engage, or attempt to engage, in any act, practice, or course of business, which operates or would operate as a fraud or deceit upon any person; or, - (4) Deliver or cause to be delivered, or attempt to deliver or cause to be delivered, for transmission through the mails or interstate commerce, by any means of communication whatsoever, a false or misleading or inaccurate report concerning crop or market information or conditions that affect or tend to affect the price of any commodity in interstate commerce, knowing, or acting in reckless disregard of the fact that such report is false, misleading or inaccurate.
 Notwithstanding the foregoing, no violation of this subsection shall exist where the person mistakenly transmits, in good faith, false or misleading or inaccurate information to a price reporting service.